hectorqlucero/Clojure-Full-Stack-Framework-SK/README.md

-# PD
+# SK

-An application that caters to pets
+An application skeleton that creates a skeleton for a full stack webpage

 ## Pre-requisites